CARTAvis/manual_source/source/introduction.rst

 ---------------------
 CARTA is an open-source project.
 Its source code is available at https://github.com/CARTAvis.

 CARTA has two flavors: CARTA-server and CARTA-desktop.
 The former is intended for hosting multiple users with an enterprise-class server, while the later is intedned for single-user usage with a personal computer or a laptop.
-The desktop version can also be used in the "remote" mode, where the backend (server) is launched in a remote server and the frontend (client) is run locally with an internet browser.
+The desktop version can also be used in the "remote" mode, where the backend (server) is run in a remote server and the frontend (client) is run locally with an internet browser.

 Deployment of CARTA in a server environment may require addtional efforts of server configurations, such as user authentication, server load balance, or resource monitoring, etc. Please contact the `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ (carta_helpdesk@asiaa.sinica.edu.tw) for consultations.